Católicos por La Raza: St. Basil's protests

-The following day the LAPD launched an investigation of the protest, resulting in the arrest of twenty-one CPLR activists charged with "disrupting a religious service."
-While the violence and arrests were a setback the CPRL continued to conduct protests on site at St. Basil's.
-On December 29, a sympathizer Bishop Parilla from Puerto Rico celebrated mass in a dirt lot across the street from St. Basil's.
-In early January, approximately January 1–4, protesters engaged in a hunger strike on the lawn of the church's property.
-On January 24, 1970, exactly one month after the Christmas Eve protest, students and other protesters conducted a midnight march from the downtown chancery to St. Basil's.
-The final protest at St. Basil's was on September 13, 1970, where Ricardo Cruz and some other 20 CPRL burned their baptism certificates.
+The following day the LAPD launched an investigation of the protest, resulting in the arrest of 21 CPLR activists charged with "disrupting a religious service".
+While the violence and arrests were a setback, the CPLR continued to conduct protests at St. Basil's.
+On December 29 a sympathizer, Bishop Parilla from Puerto Rico, celebrated mass in a dirt lot across the street from the church.
+From approximately January 1–4, protesters engaged in a hunger strike on the lawn of the church's property.
+On January 24, 1970, exactly one month after the Christmas Eve protest, students and other protesters conducted a midnight march from the downtown chancery to the church.
+The final protest at St. Basil's was on September 13, 1970, where Ricardo Cruz and some 20 other CPLR members burned their baptism certificates.